 Expert advice: include a cover letter with your resume

-It’s important to connect with an audience on a personal level, and a cover letter is your chance to do that with hiring managers.
+It’s important to connect with an audience personally; a cover letter is your chance to do that with hiring managers.
 Create a cover letter to go alongside your resume and tell the unique story of who you are as a product manager.
 Take the opportunity to connect with potential employers and explain why you think you’re the best fit for the job.